FRIDAY PONY & HORSE SHOW

 • All Exhibitors required registering under their own name not the name of their business or farm.
 Such entries will be disqualified for judging.

-• All entry forms are due at the fair office by 4 pm on the Monday prior to the Fair.
+• All entry forms due at the fair office by 4 pm on the Monday prior to the Fair.

 • All Exhibitors required to preregister.